-WOQOD is a co-sponsor of the friends of the environment initiative, which aims to introduce the concept of recycling to all schools in Qatar.
-This includes the segregation of domestic waste in the household such as aluminum, glass, paper and cardboard so that they may be recycled and reused.
+WOQOD is a co-sponsor of the friends of the aluminum, glass, paper and cardboard so that they may environment initiative, which aims to introduce the concept be recycled and reused. of recycling to all schools in Qatar.
+This includes the segregation of domestic waste in the household such as